SansGuidon/bookmarks/sections/programming.md

 * [Emma Jane Westby](https://24ways.org/2014/dealing-with-emergencies-in-git/) - (2014) Dealing with Emergencies in Git
 * [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 * [Stef Walter](http://stef.thewalter.net/git-coverage-useful-code-coverage.html) - (2012) git-coverage: Useful code coverage
-* [Repo you may like](http://www.repoyoumaylike.com/) - Select some GitHub repository and see what recommendations comes up
 * [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - A curated list of add-ons that extend/enhance the git CLI.
 * [Roger Dudler](https://rogerdudler.github.io/git-guide/) - git - the simple guide | just a simple guide for getting started with git. no deep shit ;)
 * [Daniel Doubrovkine](http://code.dblock.org/2015/08/31/getting-out-of-your-first-git-mess.html) - (2015)  Getting Out of Your First Git Mess